 Create an anchor chart as you stop to make observations, ask questions, take note of story elements, or make predictions.

-How can I use them to introduce new skills?
+How can I use anchor charts to introduce new skills?

 Anchor charts are great for laying the foundation for a new unit of study and giving an overview of concepts.
 They make it easy to break complex concepts down into bite-size pieces.
-If you are teaching U.S. government, create a diagram of the three branches along with the primary responsibilities of each, to help simplify the concept.
+If you are teaching U.S. government, for example, create a diagram of the three branches of government along with the primary responsibilities of each, to help simplify the concept for students.

 Helpful Links and Resources

 Now that you’ve gotten the basics of Anchor Chart 101 down, it’s time to get inspired!
-Here are links to some of the newest compilation articles on WeAreTeachers:
+Here are links to some of the newest anchor chart compilation articles on WeAreTeachers: